- 1.1. Introduction to Using the Manual

 - All required preliminary pages are present.

-For ETD submissions, all required and optional forms need to be submitted to the Graduate Division, 120 Aldrich Hall before the submission deadline to insure that you will obtain your degree.
+For ETD submissions, all required and optional forms need to be submitted to the Graduate Division, 120 Aldrich Hall on or before the submission deadline to insure that you meet the degree deadline.
 Graduate Division staff will verify that:

-- All committee members have signed the appropriate form.
+- The official original signatures of all committee members on the appropriate form.

 - Your graduate degree paperwork is complete.